 This extra California state tax somewhat reduces the benefits of S corp taxation in that state.
 Want proof?
 Check out these numbers:

-If your business in California made $100,000 in net income, it would have to pay a $1,500 franchise tax.
-So, if you’re saving $8,010 by using S corp taxation, your total savings would really only be $6,510.
-Still substantial savings, though!
+If your business made $100,000, it would pay a $1,500 franchise tax.
+So, if you save $8,010 by using S corp taxation, your total savings would really only be $6,510.
+It’s still a substantial savings, though!

 |Business Income||Social Security/Medicare Tax Savings with S Corp.
 Taxation||1.5% California Franchise Tax ($800 minimum tax)||TOTAL SAVINGS|

-That’s because you’ll have to pay the CA franchise tax if your LLC or corporation is located in California or you earn at least 25% of your income there.
+That’s because you have to pay the CA franchise tax if your LLC or corporation is located in California (or if you earn at least 25% of your income there).
 Bummer!

-There are some restrictions on businesses that can choose S corporation tax treatment, which is intended to be used by smaller businesses.
+There are some restrictions on businesses that can choose S corporation tax treatment..

 An LLC or a corporation may elect S corporation tax treatment only if all of the following apply:

 - The corporation has no more than 100 shareholders